Using the word ‘psychology’ together in a sentence with ‘marketing’ probably has you questioning how it relates to your job.

 “Well these guys have given this away for free.
 It must’ve taken hours to create something this in-depth, and I want to show my gratitude by purchasing their product.”

-But remember; this tactic only works if you’re actually giving value.
+Start taking advantage of this psychology principle by giving value to your customers through the various types of B2B content you’re creating.
 Banish the crappy 500-word SEO articles from your site and focus on long-form content that tells your audience how to get results.